Post-Capitalist-Labs/models/coop-fair-price/README.md

 # Equitable Pricing Formula in a Cooperative Economy

 This model simulates an equitable pricing formula in an economy of cooperatives, inspired by Economist Robin Hahnel's work "[Reducing Inequities among Worker-Owned Cooperatives: A Proposal](http://www.jstor.org/stable/20642477)".
-It aims to redistribute surplus among worker-owned cooperatives to reduce inequities and maintain balance within the community.
+It aims to redistribute surplus among cooperatives to reduce inequities and maintain balance within the community.

 ## Definitions